 - Find out from the families of the travelling companions if they have heard from their loved ones.

-- Contact their financial institution(s) (if authorised) to check details of their latest credit/debit card transactions.
+- Contact their financial institutions to report your concern and to check details of their latest credit/debit card transactions.

-- Contact their last known address or employer seeking information about their possible movements.
+- Contact their last known address or employer to seek information about their possible movements.

 There are some important things to remember when you begin trying to locate a person overseas.